knoppys/scp-bookings/README.md

 Changelog
+V4
+- The new customer query tool is complete.
+Users can now send correctly formatted emails over to clients and the reseller tool also works.
+In addition, unpublished / pending apartments in the search results now have a request update button.
+This sends an email to Bryony to update the apartment and make it avaiable to send in emails.

 V3.9
 - Revamp of the Customer Query System.
 Requires testing by the client but both the SCP and Reseller Emails seem to be working fine.